bwsrcurtis/photoport/README.md

-#Simple Site to Display my Photography and Sell on Redbubble
+# Simple Site to Display my Photography and Sell on Redbubble

-Built in React wiht Material UI Components
+Built in React with Material UI Components
-Still Updating